kihwal/ubitx_v5/README.md

 # ubitx_v5
-Firmware for the version 5 of the ubitx
+Firmware for the version 5 of the ubitx.
 Modified by K9SUL for the modified version.

 1. HW Changes:
 - Use of Adafruit i2c backpack for LCD, freed up I/O pins.